Cardamom Pods, Benefits and Storing of Cardamom

-Cardamom<-- Picture of Cardamom Pods
+<-- Picture of Cardamom Pods

 Cardamom is one of the world’s very ancient spices.
 It is native to southern India and Sri Lanka.
 Its Hindi name is Elaichi.
 Today it also grows in Indo China, Cambodia, Guatemala, El Salvador, and Tanzania.
 Cardamom comes from the seeds of a ginger-like plant.
 The small, brown sticky seeds are contained in pods between 5-20 mm long.

-Cardamom is an expensive spice, second only to saffron.
+This is an expensive spice, second only to saffron.
 This spice has a floral flavor.
 It is used in curries, sweets, desserts, rice puddings and other rice dishes, milk, kheer, etc. The seeds can be chewed for good flavor in mouth and to get rid of bad breath.
 The pods can be used whole or split when cooked.

 Buy whole dried cardamom pods, look for light green color.
 Keep the pods whole until use.
 Do not buy in powder form as it loses its flavor (discard the pod skin before grinding the seeds.
 You can add pod skin in making tea for a good flovored tea.).

-Nutritional Values of cardamom
+Nutrition of cardamom Parameters

-Value per 100g
+Value per 100g Moisture

 Protein